Thursday, April 29, 2010

 Arriving Guatemala

-We found our dinghy in good shape, paid our boat boy and were back on Ariel before lunch.
+We found our dinghy in good shape, paid our boat boy, and were back on Ariel before lunch.

-Our reservation at Monkey Bay marina is not until May 1 so we will take our time going up the river.
-We could certainly go in right away but we wanted to spend some time at Texan Bay marina which is about halfway, just after entering El Golfete, a wide part of the river.
+Our reservation at Monkey Bay Marina is not until May 1, so we will take our time going up the river.
+We could certainly go in right away, but we wanted to spend some time at Texan Bay Marina, which is about halfway, just after entering El Golfete, a wide part of the river.

-Texan's Mike and Sherry Paine started Texan Bay Marina about five years ago.
+Texans Mike and Sherry Paine started Texan Bay Marina about five years ago.
 We took a slip ($10/day) and are using the opportunity to meet cruisers.
 Most boats stop here on the way and either take a slip or anchor in the peaceful bay in front of the marina.
 It is a fun place.
-Last night the excuse for the party was - Full Moon.
+Last night, the excuse for the party was - Full Moon.

 Friday, April 23, 2010